YewoMhango/Group2MOADAssignment/README.md

 # Group 2 MOAD-320 Assignment
 ## Introduction
 You are called by the Ministry of Tourism to develop mobile app for touring around cities of Malawi.
-This mobile app will help users to prominent tourist destinations.
+This mobile app will help users to know prominent tourist destinations.

 ## App Description
 The app introduces the basic information about Malawian cities to the user.
 You may